zawzaww/aosp-android/README.md

 [AOSP - Android Open Source Project](https://source.android.com)
 - [PureAOSP](https://android.googlesource.com) is a free and Open-source unmodified-Android OS also known as Pure Android with Upstream Linux Kernel.
 - This repository is aimed for reducing AOSP SourceCode's filesize for my personal PureAOSP project.
-- Remove unused Android Git repositories: device trees, kernel trees, system packages, apps and others.
+- Remove unused Android Git repositories: device trees, kernel trees, prebuilts, system packages, apps and others.
 - You can use this PureAOSP repository if you need AOSP Android Platform Sources.

 ## How To Compile Pure Android System Image from SourceCode
 To get started with PureAOSP sources to build system image, you'll need to get